tpm-rs/governance/org-docs/CHARTER.md

     and maintained specification agreement, such the
     [Open Web Foundation Agreements](https://www.openwebfoundation.org/the-agreements)
     or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
-* Include and adhere to the Organization's "Core Policies".
+* Include and adhere to the Project's "Core Policies".
 * The Core Policies are: this TPM-RS Charter, the [trademark policy](./TRADEMARKS.md), the [antitrust policy](./ANTITRUST.md),